ShivamNishad0/Share-Chatbot/README.md

 - Follow PEP 8 for Python code
 - Use meaningful commit messages
+- Add comprehensive docstrings to all functions and classes
 - Add tests for new features
 - Update documentation as needed
 - Ensure all data sources are properly tested